MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 5. In the Settings & monitoring Coverage column of the Defender plans, select **Settings & monitoring.**

-7. From the Configuration options pane, click **Edit configuration.**
+7. In the Log Analytics list, in the Configuration column, click **Edit configuration.**

 8. In the Auto-provisioning configuration template complete the following actions: